 Download the Table of Contents Download Lesson 1 (sample lesson) Download Lesson 19 (sample lesson) Download a list of changes between the third and fourth edition Teacher's Guide Features

 Interested in teaching We the People: The Citizen & the Constitution in your upper elementary classroom?
 Sign up for our mailing list and we'll keep you informed about the latest We the People news.
-We the People: The Citizen & the Constitution Level 1 PricingClassroom set: $537.00 each* Student text: $21.00 each, 10 or more: $20.00 each Teacher's guide: $28.00 each * A classroom set consists of 30 student textbooks and one teacher's guide.
+We the People: The Citizen & the Constitution Level 1 PricingClassroom set: $650.00 each* Student text: $25.00 each, 10 or more: $24.00 each Teacher's guide: $34.00 each * A classroom set consists of 30 student textbooks and one teacher's guide.
 Actively Learn Ebook (Level 1) ![]() The upper elementary edition of We the People is available from Actively Learn, an interactive literacy platform that helps teachers activate, support, and reveal student thinking so that every student can read for depth.
 We the People on Actively Learn features true/false and short essay exercises, embedded images, audio narration, a dictionary, built-in translation to multiple languages (including Spanish!), support for dyslexic learners, and more.
 Subscribers to We the People on Actively Learn can access their subscription online without installing an app.
-An internet connection is required for access.
-Purchasers receive access to the Actively Learn Social Studies platform, which allows teachers to use to all three levels of We the People: The Citizen & the Constitution: upper elementary (Level 1), middle school (Level 2), and high school (Level 3).
-This gives teachers the freedom to choose the text that works best for their students for one low price per user. © 2020.
+An internet connection is required for access. © 2020.